How to Feel Less Anxious

 When we distract ourselves and focus on something other than our anxiety, we may feel less anxious in the moment.
 This may give us an opportunity to refocus our thoughts immediately.

-Numbing can include anything that helps us temporarily forget about our anxiety, including shopping, scrolling through social media, excessive working, gaming, drinking alcohol etc
+Numbing is different to distraction, and can include anything that makes us temporarily forget about our anxiety, including shopping, scrolling through social media, excessive working, gaming, drinking alcohol etc. These are unhelpful strategies.

-The downside with this approach is when we stop distracting ourselves, our anxieties will reappear.
+The downside with this approach is when we stop distracting ourselves, our anxieties will reappear so it is important to distract ourselves with something that will contribute towards our mental wellbeing.

 Create new neural pathways in our brain by “unspinning” the familiar feeling of anxiety.